 Assistant Professor College of Nursing

-My role is teaching at the undergraduate level and the graduate level at the College of Nursing.
-My key responsibilities include developing service learning opportunities.
+Janet Davis’s role is teaching at the undergraduate level and the graduate level in the College of Nursing.
+Her key responsibilities include developing service learning opportunities.

 Associate Professor College of Nursing